 We are aware that many members of our community are doing it tough as a result of the widespread impacts of COVID-19 and we recognise our responsibility to provide assistance.
-Council has already launched three phases of support.
-Phase 1 - Community and Business Support Package providing rebates for some business fees and charges, rent relief options for commercial tenants in Council properties, animal registration renewal payment deferrals and business concierge services; Phase 2 - Financial hardship and payment plans, deferred due dates for rates instalment payments; interest free period up until September 2020 and rebates for eligible rate payers; and Phase 3 - Fast turn around community support grants.
+Council has already launched a Phase 1 Community and Business Support Package providing rebates for some business fees and charges, rent relief options for commercial tenants in Council properties, animal registration renewal payment deferrals and business concierge services.